OpenEvalProject/evals/manuscripts/elife-55262/v1/manuscript.md

 ## Results

-## 2H enrichment in serum water
+### 2H enrichment in serum water

 In rats labelled with deuterium over a period of 127 days (Figure 1a), 2H enrichment of serum occurred rapidly and in a similar manner to that reported previously in rodents (Kim et al., 2012), reaching a plateau of 5.6% by day 4, and remained constant throughout the study (Figure 1b).
 The enrichment curve, which was empirically derived from the GC-MS measurements at the sampled time points, defines two parameters: deuterium enrichment rate (kp) = 0.7913 and plateau (pss) = 0.0558; these values were used for subsequent kinetic curve fitting to calculate peptide turnover rate constants (k).

 ![Figure 1.](https://cdn.elifesciences.org/articles/55262/elife-55262-fig1-v1.jpg)

 **Figure 1.:** (A) Schematic showing 2H2O labelling of rats and details of sample collection, and interfascicular matrix isolation by laser capture microdissection (scale bar = 100 µm).
 (B) 2H enrichment in serum occurred rapidly, reaching a plateau of 5.6% by day 4 and remained constant throughout the study.
 Data are shown as mean ± SD and raw data provided in Figure 1—source data 1.
 (C) Example extracted ion chromatograms from tendon samples demonstrating increased abundance of higher mass isotopomer peaks over the course of the study (M1 – M5).
-(D) Example curve showing the relative abundance of the unlabelled monoisotopic peak (M0) for the cartilage oligomeric matrix protein (COMP) peptide QMEQTYWQANPFR, calculated by ProTurn software and plotted as a function of time.Figure 1—source data 1.
+(D) Example curve showing the relative abundance of the unlabelled monoisotopic peak (M0) for the cartilage oligomeric matrix protein (COMP) peptide QMEQTYWQANPFR, calculated by ProTurn software and plotted as a function of time.

-## Protein identification
+### Protein identification

 190 proteins with ≥2 unique peptides were identified in whole tendon digests and protein interactions are shown in Figure 2.
 Of these proteins, 72 were classified as ECM or ECM-related proteins by MatrisomeDB (Hynes and Naba, 2012).
 In samples collected by laser capture microdissection of tendon cryosections, 266 proteins with ≥2 unique peptides were identified in the IFM, 79 of which were ECM or ECM-related proteins (Figure 3).
 In the FM, 116 proteins were identified, of which 71 were ECM or ECM-related proteins (Figure 4).
 Protein interactions for each tendon component demonstrate a complex and highly interconnected proteome in tendon and its ECM phases.

 ![Figure 2.](https://cdn.elifesciences.org/articles/55262/elife-55262-fig2-v1.jpg)

 **Figure 2.:** Unconnected nodes were removed to provide clarity of the interactome.
 The total cluster was built with STRING (Szklarczyk et al., 2019) allowing for experimentally verified and predicted protein-protein interactions at high confidence levels (0.700).
 Line thickness indicates the strength of supporting data.
-Source data are provided in Figure 2—source data 1.Figure 2—source data 1.
+Source data are provided in Figure 2—source data 1.

 ![Figure 3.](https://cdn.elifesciences.org/articles/55262/elife-55262-fig3-v1.jpg)

 **Figure 3.:** Unconnected nodes were removed to provide clarity of the interactome.
 The total cluster was built with STRING (Szklarczyk et al., 2019) allowing for experimentally verified and predicted protein-protein interactions at high confidence levels (0.700).
 Line thickness indicates the strength of supporting data.
-Source data are provided in Figure 3—source data 1.Figure 3—source data 1.
+Source data are provided in Figure 3—source data 1.

 ![Figure 4.](https://cdn.elifesciences.org/articles/55262/elife-55262-fig4-v1.jpg)

 **Figure 4.:** Unconnected nodes were removed to provide clarity of the interactome.
 The total cluster was built with STRING (Szklarczyk et al., 2019) allowing for experimentally verified and predicted protein-protein interactions at high confidence levels (0.700).
 Line thickness indicates the strength of supporting data.
-Source data are provided in Figure 4—source data 1.Figure 4—source data 1.
+Source data are provided in Figure 4—source data 1.

-## Protein turnover in whole tendon
+### Protein turnover in whole tendon

 Peptide turnover rates were calculated using ProTurn (v2.1.05; available at http://proturn.heartproteome.org; Lam et al., 2014; Lau et al., 2016; Lau et al., 2018; Wang et al., 2014), which automatically calculates turnover rate constants for all peptides that pass the selection criteria using non-steady state curve fitting (Figure 1).
 To assure data quality, we used a stringent cut-off, passing only peptides that are identified at 1% false discovery rate (FDR) and quantified at four or more time points.
 In total, 455 peptides, relating to 41 proteins, passed the ProTurn selection criteria and were used to calculate protein half-life in whole tendon samples.